tpoisot/ms_proba_networks/ms/maintext.md

 probabilistic network measures.
 The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
-Probabilistic metrics are a mathematically rigorous alternative to that.
+Probabilistic metrics are a mathematically rigorous alternative to both.
 When ignoring the probabilistic nature of interactions, what we call *Binary* from here on, every non-zero element of the network is assumed to be 1.
 This leads to over-representation of some rare events, and increases the number of interactions.

 When generating random networks, what we call *Bernoulli trials* from here on, a binary network is generated by doing a Bernoulli trial with probability
 $A_{ij}$, for each element of the matrix.
-This is problematic because higher order structures involving rare events will be under-represented in the sample, and most naive approaches are likely to generate free species, especially in sparsely connected networks frequently encountered in ecology [@milo03;@pois14a] -- on the other hand, non-naive approaches break the assumption of independence between interactions.
+This is problematic because higher order structures involving rare events will be under-represented in the sample, and because most naive approaches are likely to generate free species, especially in sparsely connected networks frequently encountered in ecology [@milo03;@pois14a] -- on the other hand, non-naive approaches break the assumption of independence between interactions.